mudler/LocalAI/README.md

 **LocalAI** is a drop-in replacement REST API compatible with OpenAI API specifications for local inferencing.
 It allows to run models locally or on-prem with consumer grade hardware, supporting multiple models families compatible with the `ggml` format.
 For a list of the supported model families, see [the model compatibility table below](https://github.com/go-skynet/LocalAI#model-compatibility-table).

-- OpenAI drop-in REST API
+- OpenAI drop-in alternative REST API
 - Supports multiple models
 - Once loaded the first time, it keep models loaded in memory for faster inference
 - Support for prompt templates